7 Facts You May Not Know About Aurora, Oregon

 Headstone of Aurora Keil, Aurora, Oregon’s Namesake

 One of Aurora, Oregon’s best-kept secrets is among its most historic.
 There are numerous cemeteries in Aurora, nearby Butteville and Champoeg.
 Yet the one with the biggest connection to Aurora is tiny Keil Cemetery, situated off a graveled, little-used lane called Cole Road near Aurora’s west side.
 Founder Wilhelm Keil is buried here, as are his family members.
 Especially noteworthy is the burial site of Dr. Keil’s daughter Aurora, the town’s namesake.
-The cemetery is less known because it’s located on private property.
+The cemetery is less known because access requires crossing private property.

 Aurora Oregon